BenFalken/Locational-Aptitude-Test/README.md

 Add a folder in this file labeled RollSurfaces.
 This will store the graphs for the trials in their own dedicated directory.

-Change the pathname from benfalken to the approprtiate path.
+Change the pathname from benfalken to the appropriate path.